QubitPi/leadership-blogs/src/content/posts/architect/index.md

   Architects usually can only suggest ideas; they do not have direct management authority, unlike directors and managers.
 This forces them to have to _sell_ their architectural approaches.

-- Realizing that life is reflexive
+- _Realizing that life is reflexive_

+  When we are receiving negative feedback about something we have done and care about passionately

 - Acting as though words are seeds